vinisbitten/BuntuConfig/README.md

 # BuntuConfig

-WSL post installation commands to personalize and set the alliases that I use
+WSL post installation guide with commands to personalize and set the alliases that I use